rmssoares/googly-eyes-filter/README.md

 ## Setting up - How to run this service?
 There are two ways to run this service: Locally, and by running it as a Docker container, and invoking the POST endpoint.

-To start the service locally, it's simple as running the supposed script:
+To start the service locally, it's as simple as running the supposed script:

 ```
 python src/server.py